Clivern/Hutch/SECURITY.md

 ### Reporting a Vulnerability

-If you discover a security vulnerability within Rabbit, please send an email to [hello@clivern.com](mailto:hello@clivern.com)
+If you discover a security vulnerability within Hutch, please send an email to [hello@clivern.com](mailto:hello@clivern.com)